 The need for information, services and supplies related to sexual and reproductive health and rights continues to grow around the world.
 We can fill these gaps with just a bit of effort by many, across different professions.

-For example, FIGO has nearly a million individual members who could be mobilised to help reduce the need level, and help change policies, attitudes, services.
+For example, FIGO has National Member Societies in 132 countries which could be mobilised to help reduce the need level, and help change policies, attitudes, services.
 I like challenges and this field is filled with them – large-scale and small.

 How has your life been shaped by other volunteers?